openmrs/openmrs-contrib-rest-api-docs/location_tag.md

 * Tags are strings attached to an entity (like tagging of blog entries) to form a folksonomy and/or to categorize data.

-* Location Tags are being used to tag locations.Which enables the system to act based on the presence of tags on certain locations.
+* Location Tags are being used to tag locations, which enables the system to act based on the presence of tags on specific locations.

-* You should not use locations to represent logical ideas like All District Hospitals they should be modeled using LocationTags.
+* You should not use locations to represent logical ideas like `All-District Hospitals`.
+They should be modeled using LocationTags.

+* For example, location tags may be used to control which locations are included in a choice list or to define which locations included in a report.

 ## Available operations.